magento/devdocs/src/cloud/release-notes/mcd-release-notes.md

       -  {:.new}**Improved default timeout configuration**-Added `.first_byte_timeout` and `.between_bytes_timeout` configuration to the Varnish container.
 Both timeout values default to `300s` (5 minutes).
 [Fix submitted by Mathew Beane from Zilker Technology](https://github.com/magento/magento-cloud-docker/pull/78)<!--MAGECLOUD-4460-->

       -  {:.fix}**Skip Varnish during Xdebug sessions**–Updated the Varnish container configuration to return `pass` on requests received when Xdebug is enabled.
-In previous Magento Cloud Docker releases, you could not use Xdebug if the Docker environment included Varnish.
+In previous releases, you could not use Xdebug if the Docker environment included Varnish.
 [Fix submitted by Mathew Beane from Zilker Technology](https://github.com/magento/magento-cloud-docker/pull/111).<!--MAGECLOUD-4873-->

 -  {:.new}**Docker configuration changes**–